m-language/m/docs/tutorial/intro.rst

 Introduction
 ************

-The fundamental philosophy of the M programming language is that simplicity is as important as expressiveness; or, put another way, that a program which cannot be reasoned about is little better than no program at all.
+The fundamental idea behind the M programming language is that simplicity is as important as expressiveness; or, put another way, that a program which cannot be reasoned about is little better than no program at all.
 Many features of modern programming languages complicate programs unnecessarily, and combining these features increases complexity exponentially.
 For the programmer, this